If you have a weak heart, don’t play this game. Seriously.

 I love first person shooters.
 I really do.
 Years ago, when I had a little more free time on my hands, I used to play Medal of Honor online around the clock.
 I was totally addicted.
 However, as time went on and life responsibilities took over, I was forced to set aside FPS games.

 I didn’t let them go for good.
 I’ve always gravitated back to them during a weekend when I just need some way to unwind.
 Here at MUO, I’ve gone back to the genre to review games like Critical Strike and zombie games.
-I also love the fact that MUO has the genre covered so well, with articles like Danny’s review of Red Eclipse, Simon’s review of Blood Frontier, and of course Dave LeClair’s lamenting that FPS viewing should be as popular as sports is so true.
+I also love the fact that MUO has the genre covered so well, with articles like Danny’s review of Red Eclipse, and of course Dave LeClair’s lamenting that FPS viewing should be as popular as sports is so true.

 So, recently I hit another slump where I just really needed to take a few hours to chill out with a good first person shooter.
 It had been a few months since I last had a long play session, so I wanted a game that was really fun – high quality, fast paced, and with an active online community.
 So, I was happily surprised to stumble upon Soldier Front 2, a free FPS offered by Aeria Games.
 It had all of that, and then some.

 Enjoy a Heart-Pounding Deathmatch

 Soldier Front 2 is just one game in the collection of free games you can play using Aeria’s online gaming console.
 As you can see, there are other games in every category to choose from, if you’re the kind of person that likes to have access to a variety of games, you’ll like this service.